William Schwab is a partner in the Boston office of Latham & Watkins and a member of the firm's Private Equity and Mergers & Acquisitions Practices.

 - Resolute Anesthesia and Pain Solutions

-- Great Hill Partners' acquisition of IntApp, Inc., and its subsequent strategic acquisition of Advance Productivity Software
+- Great Hill Partners' acquisition of YogaWorks, The Shade Store, momondo.com and IntApp, Inc., and subsequent strategic bolt-on acquisitions

 - The sale of NMD Interactive (d/b/a Street Easy.com) to Zillow, Inc.

-- Thayer Street Partners in its secondary investment in SESAC Inc.
+- Thayer Street Partners in a multiple secondary investments in private media and technology companies

 - Bregal Sagemount's equity and debt investment in Vital Insights